Fantasy of Flight Air Museum

 Centrepiece of the new exhibit is the Consolidated B–24 Liberator bomber.

 A gift shop has been set up in the Orlampa Conference Center lobby near the reception and rest rooms.

 From the late 1970s Kermit Weeks began collecting and restoring vintage aircraft and originally opened the Weeks Air Museum in Miami in 1985 to showcase his collection.
 The collection was badly damaged by Hurricane Andrew in 1991 and though the museum re-opened in 1994 it subsequently closed in 2001 and the Kermit Weeks collection is now displayed at Fantasy of Flight.
 The old site is now the home of the Wings Over Miami Museum.

 Kermit acquired the 300 acre site near Polk City in the mid 1980s and Fantasy of Flight opened in 1995.
 The airfield is unusual in that as well as a grass runway, it also has a stretch of water to allow flying boats to take off and land.

 The museum hangars and buildings have a wonderful art deco style and everything is absolutely spotless.
 This is very different to the almost amateur feel of some other museums.

 Plans for the future

-Whilst Kermit Weeks and his team build the “new” Fantasy of Flight, the attraction will be open in a cut-down form.
-Fantasy of Flight will still continue to host special events like the Sun ’n Fun Splash-In and Mustangs and Mustangs and for private groups like weddings, birthday parties, meetings, corporate events and team building.
+Whilst Kermit Weeks and his team build the “new” Fantasy of Flight, the attraction is open in a cut-down form.
+Fantasy of Flight still continues to host special events like the Sun ’n Fun Splash-In and Mustangs and Mustangs and for private groups like weddings, birthday parties, meetings, corporate events and team building.

-Aircraft restoration will continue at the facility which opened 18 years ago after the aircraft collection was moved from Miami following the devastating Hurricane Andrew.
+Aircraft restoration continues at the facility which opened over 20 years ago after the aircraft collection was moved from Miami following the devastating Hurricane Andrew.